Advanced Numerical Modelling in FLAC3D and 3DEC

 Dr. Ali Keneti

-Dr. Ali Keneti is a numerical modeller conducting ground-structures interaction studies with Itasca’s FLAC3D and 3DEC for tunnelling projects in AU/NZ region.
-Dr. Keneti holds 15 years of professional and research experience in geomechanical aspects of Civil and Resources Engineering in North America and Austrasia (including Tunnelling, Hydro-Electric, Mining, and Pipeline projects).
-He is a registered professional engineer in Canada (PEng – British Columbia), co-author of several scientific articles and an invited reviewer for renowned international journals in Geomechanics.
+Ali Keneti (PhD, P.Eng.) is a Principal Engineer (Geomechanics and Tunnels) with 17 years of professional and research experience in geomechanical aspects of Civil Infrastructures and Resources Engineering in North America and Austrasia (e.g., Tunneling, Hydropower, Mining, and Pipeline disciplines).
+He is competent in advanced numerical modelling and experienced in geohazard risk assessment, rock mass characterization, and geo-structures stability/interaction analysis.
+Such technical breadth and a diverse research capability have provided Dr. Keneti with a unique multidisciplinary background for challenging undertakings in geo-engineering.
+He is a registered professional engineer in Canada (P. Eng. – British Columbia), co-author of several scientific articles and an invited reviewer for renowned international journals in Geomechanics.

 Read more